Skip to main content

-Our program seeks to discover each child’s academic, social, physical, and artistic natural gifts.
-At the heart of Steiner education is the belief that education is an artistic process, and we encourage the children to approach their work with beauty and love, creating lifelong learners.
+Our Primary School program is designed to nurture the academic, artistic, physical, and social potential of each child.
+At the core of Steiner education is the belief that education is an artistic process.
+By encouraging children to approach their work with care and beauty, they develop a genuine love for learning, appreciating it for its intrinsic value.

 Fostering The Human Spirit